Connito AI

 Monitoring

-• train/loss — should decrease each cycle as your expert improves
+• train/loss — should decrease as inner optimization proceeds.

 Stopping Gracefully